wppconnect-team/wppconnect-extension/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it are governed by the [Wppconnect Chrome Extension Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [wppconnect@marcosvr.com](mailto:wppconnect@marcosvr.com).
+Please report unacceptable behavior to wppconnect.

 ## I don't want to read this whole thing I just have a question!!!